sframe-wg/sframe/draft-ietf-sframe-enc.md

 ### Decryption

-Before decrypting, a client needs to assemble a full SFrame ciphertext.
+Before decrypting, a receiver needs to assemble a full SFrame ciphertext.
 When an SFrame ciphertext may be fragmented into multiple parts for transport (e.g., a whole encrypted frame sent in multiple SRTP packets), the receiving client collects all the fragments of the ciphertext, using an appropriate sequencing